Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

-This idea of repeated code concatenation was used in the early days of quantum error correction to prove the {\em Threshold Theorem} which says that fault-tolerant computation is possible with arbitrary small error rate if one is willing to tolerate an overhead which scales polylogarithmically with the {\em size} $N$ of the computation to be performed (the size of a quantum circuit is the number of locations in it).
+The idea of repeated code concatenation was used in the early days of quantum error correction to prove the {\em Threshold Theorem} \cite{AGP:ft, AB:faulttol, KLZ:res, kitaev:survey}.
+This theorem says that fault-tolerant computation is possible with arbitrary small error rate if one is willing to tolerate an overhead which scales poly-logarithmically with the {\em size} $N$ of the computation to be performed (the size of a quantum circuit is the number of locations in it), that is

-\begin{theorem}[\cite{AGP:ft, AB:faulttol, KLZ:faulttol, kitaev:survey}] An ideal circuit of size $N$ can be simulated with arbitrary small error $\delta$ by a noisy quantum circuit subjected to independent stochastic noise of strength less than $p < p_c$ where the noisy quantum circuit is of size $O (N (\log N)^{c})$ with some constant $c$. \end{theorem}
+\begin{theorem} An ideal circuit of size $N$ can be simulated with arbitrary small error $\delta$ by a noisy quantum circuit subjected to independent stochastic noise of strength less than $p < p_c$ where the noisy quantum circuit is of size $O (N (\log N)^{c})$ with some constant $c$. \end{theorem}

-The important question is of course what is the noise threshold $p_c$ and how large is the constant $c$?
-The best performing concatenated coding scheme to date is the $C_4/C_6$ scheme of Knill \cite{knill:nature} for which he estimated a noise threshold as high as $p_c \approx 3\%$ but at the cost of huge overheads.
-In general, the overhead that one incurs by code concatenation tends to be worse than the overhead (or mere complexity) that is incurred using the idea of topological error correction (Section \ref{sec:topo}).
-One reason is that in topological quantum error correction parity check measurements are simply made robust by repeating the measurement needing no additional qubits.
-The constant $c$ in the Theorem equals $c=\log_2 S$ where $S$ is the number of locations in a rectangle.
-For example, in a 2D realization of the concatenated Steane $[[7,1,3]]$ code, the fault-tolerant CNOT has $S=O(10^3)$ \cite{SDT:local} so that $c \approx 10$ demonstrating the potential inefficiency of code concatenation.